OHIO-ECT/Lab-Notebook-Cheat-Sheet/GNS3-Template-Changes.md

+## GNS3 Updating Template VMs

+If you are here you have either clicked on something that you shouldn't have or you have need to change the BASE functionality of a GNS3 VM.
+This is dangrous stuff.
+If you screw it up it the fix may require wiping the entire gHost machine back to a "like-new" state (i.e. you'll loose any data saved on the gHost machine).

 1. Updating VyOS GNS3 Template - **DO THIS PART DURING THE CLASS WORKSHOP!** - Open GNS3 and start a blank project.
 And take the following actions.